MicroUnit

 Defines assertion methods for mock objects.

-Asserts that the mock method was called $count times.
+Asserts that the specified method was called exactly $count times.

 Example: